test-prof/test-prof/docs/profilers/tag_prof.md

 ## Instructions

-TagProf can be used with both RSpec and Minitest.
+TagProf can be used with both RSpec and Minitest (limited support, see  below).

 To activate TagProf use `TAG_PROF` environment variable: